 Other relevant coronavirus materials

-Our Carer's Allowance Supplement (Scotland) Bill was introduced to the Scottish Parliament on 22 June 2021 and seeks to ensure carers in Scotland who get Carer’s Allowance Supplement will receive a further Coronavirus Carer’s Allowance supplement, by way of an increased payment of the their Carer’s Allowance Supplement, in December 2021.
-We have also proposed an enabling provision that would allow for a more flexible approach to future payments should this be required.
-See our news release for the introduction of the Bill and the news release for the bill passing.
+Our Carer's Allowance Supplement (Scotland) Bill was passed by the Scottish Parliament on 7 October 2021 and ensures carers in Scotland who get Carer’s Allowance Supplement will receive a further Coronavirus Carer’s Allowance supplement, by way of an increased payment of the their Carer’s Allowance Supplement, in December 2021.
+The bill also contains an enabling provision that allows for a more flexible approach to future payments should this be required.
+See the news release for the introduction of the Bill and the news release for the bill passing.

 We announced on 23 June 2021 that we intended to take measures to rule out Covid appeals on non-domestic properties on the basis that market-wide economic changes to rateable values, such as from Covid, should only be considered at revaluation in order to ensure fairness to all ratepayers, and that it is not appropriate to use the material change of circumstances provisions in the non-domestic rates legislation in relation to Covid, or Covid restrictions.
 Our Programme for Government announced that we will introduce the Non‑Domestic Rates Covid Appeals (Scotland) Bill to this effect.